Call Now

 This new law goes into effect on July 1, 2019, and it permits a court to require that a parent submit to drug testing as a condition of exercising parenting time if (1) the parent has a history of drug use within the past five (5) years, or (2) there is a reasonable likelihood that the parent is currently using drugs.

 The landscape of family law is ever-changing, and if you are faced with issues pertaining to family law, obtaining effective legal counsel to achieve your goals is often the first step.
-This blog is written by attorneys at Ciyou & Dixon, P.C. who handle the full spectrum of family law matters throughout Indiana.
+This blog is written by attorneys at Dixon & Moseley, P.C. who handle the full spectrum of family law matters throughout Indiana.
 This blog is not intended as legal advice or a solicitation for services.
 It is an advertisement.

 Facebook